brycewray/hugo-site/content/posts/2020/05/battle-ios-email-heavyweights.md

 Largely since I'm *not* a heavy email user and [purposely don't use my go-to phone for any business email purposes](https://blog.cdemi.io/never-accept-an-mdm-policy-on-your-personal-phone/), I've gone back and forth between using and not using MailMate.
 To some degree, how firmly I've stayed with the app has depended on how I felt at any given time about Apple Mail on macOS.
 So, since the Catalina (macOS 10.15) version has had [its](https://appleinsider.com/articles/19/10/12/missing-message-issues-plague-mail-users-in-macos-catalina) [share](https://9to5mac.com/2020/02/05/apple-pushed-fix-for-mail-app-encryption-bug-with-latest-macos-catalina-release/) [of](https://www.reddit.com/r/MacOS/comments/f3a15y/mail_app_in_catalina_1015_acting_strange/) [problems](https://forums.macrumors.com/threads/is-the-general-consensus-here-to-use-apple-mail.2190390/post-28121466), my macOS email activity is back to essentially all MailMate, all the time.

 Fair warning to the uninitiated: MailMate isn't "pretty."
 Its interface is busy and dated-looking (although, like just about everything else in the app, highly customizable). **But** MailMate **is** solid, powerful, ultra-compliant with email standards, and loaded with more features than any user could ever possibly exhaust.
-And that's exactly how its creator and lone developer---Benny Kjær Nielsen, Ph.D in computer science---wants it.
+And that's exactly how its creator and lone developer --- Benny Kjær Nielsen, Ph.D in computer science --- wants it.
 The same goes for the true power users[^OtherMMReviews] whom his work targets.

 [^OtherMMReviews]: Since [my article](/posts/2019/06/ahoy-mate) last year wasn't deep enough to give MailMate its due, please also check out the more recent "[MailMate](https://tyler.io/mailmate/)" and "[Additional MailMate Tips](https://tyler.io/additional-mailmate-tips/)" by Tyler Hall, and "[MailMate Review](https://canion.me/mailmate-review)" by Andrew Canion.